jonleopard/dotfiles/README.md

 If you need a [Powerline](https://github.com/powerline/powerline) font, a list of those can be found here: [Powerline Fonts](https://github.com/powerline/fonts)

-## iTerm 2 + ZSH
+## Alacritty + ZSH

 As you could have guessed by now, I am using [ZSH](http://www.zsh.org/) instead of BASH as my unix shell.
-I am using [iTerm 2](https://www.iterm2.com/) as my terminal emulator and [Pure Prompt](https://github.com/sindresorhus/pure) as my ZSH prompt.
+I am using [Alacritty](https://github.com/jwilm/alacritty) as my terminal emulator and [Pure Prompt](https://github.com/sindresorhus/pure) as my shell prompt.

 ## Resources